 “The Earth provides enough to satisfy every man’s needs, but not every man’s greed.”
 Mahatma Gandhi

 There’s just no easy way to tell you this, so I’ll just say it – the old “Darjeeling Dreams” is gone.
 It’s swirled away with the strange false sweetness and security of my former life, with hopes and dreams that were not truly mine, rather the shape I thought my hopes and dreams should take.
 I really did try to like buttercream, but let me tell you: I don’t.
 Yes, it’s pretty and photogenic, but its like those old hopes and dreams, not truly me.
 And there, in the last few months before I began graduate school, you can see the real me beginning to emerge, using organic local butter, coconut palm sugar, whole wheat flour.
 More a fruit scone than a fondant-covered cupcake.
-Simple, subtle, able to take on changes and adaptations.
-I’m on a road to being at peace with myself and what I really want out of life, and gaining the confidence to cope with loss.
-It’s about satisfying my needs, in the kitchen and out of it, and the belief that some of you share those needs.
-This is a long continuous journey, Darjeeling Dreams is.
+Simple, subtle, able to take on changes and adaptations, in the kitchen and out of it, and the belief that some of you share those needs.
+This is a continuous journey, Darjeeling Dreams is.
 So here’s to chapter two.

 I think, as I became more mindful, of myself and the world around me, so did my diet.
 It must have started with my becoming a full-on vegetarian a few years ago.
 For years, I had reluctantly consumed (white) meat – reluctantly because I have never enjoyed eating it.
 When I was a teenager I avoided meat and eggs 28 days of 30 because my parents wouldn’t allowed me to quit it completely, and when I was in college I was a vegetarian except for when I visited home or was with the (now former) boy.
 It bored me, gave me stomach aches, and made me feel physically dirty.
-Most of all, it went against my moral and spiritual beliefs.
 And, I grew up enough to say “no”, I will eat what I choose.
 That decision was not well-received.
 But there it was, and I couldn’t go back.
 I did not want go back.
-It has been a long journey, but I have both earned the right and privilege to eat what is now called a “plant based diet”.
-I am, I think, lucky to be able to make my own choices, fortunate in my knowledge to eat well, that I can go to the farmer’s market, to be able to buy food that brings me joy and healthfulness.
+And so, I have both earned the right and privilege to eat what is now fashionably called a “plant based diet”.
+I am, I think, lucky to be able to make my own choices, fortunate in my knowledge to eat well, that I can go to the farmer’s market, to be able to buy food that brings me joy.
 The long road makes my meals take on a deeper significance, more gleefully satisfying.
 Each one is a small victory won.
-And this has toughened my resolution towards to mindful, moral eating, and, in the bigger picture, helped put me on a journey towards being my “best and truest self” (another Gandhi quote).
+And this has toughened my resolution towards to mindful, moral eating, towards being my “best and truest self”.

 I think that you, dear reader, are here for a reason similar to mine.
 Here, reading “food blogs”, and (I hope) heading toward the kitchen regularly.
 Whatever you chose to make, the important part is that you are making and controlling what you put inside you and your loved ones.
 And in doing so, you are part of this movement – “slow food” “homemade” thing.
 We’re here, fighting against a world that seems to be screaming how much easier it is grab and gobble the quick and pre-made.
 We chose to return to our roots, no trendy “foodie” catch phrases needed, and remember that this is how generations before us ate and fed their families and friends.
 In short, food that is seasonal, natural, wholesome.
-We’re not perfect, we’re not preaching, just trying.
-Nor are we alone, because we’re all part of this wonderful, diverse society of food bloggers and readers who are experimenting, making, sharing their creations, with groups large and small.
+We’re not perfect, we’re not trying to preach, just trying.
+Nor are we alone, because we’re all part of this wonderful, diverse society of food bloggers and readers who are experimenting, making, sharing.

 Asparagus and Whole Wheat Penne with Walnut Crema